libuv/libuv/docs/src/pipe.rst

     output.
 If the buffer is not big enough ``UV_ENOBUFS`` will be returned and len will contain the required size.

+    On FreeBSD, UNIX-domain pathname socket addresses follow ``sockaddr_un`` length rules.
+Defining ``SOCK_MAXADDRLEN`` does not imply that longer pathname socket addresses are accepted.

     .. versionchanged:: 1.3.0 the returned length no longer includes the terminating null byte, and the buffer is not null terminated.